-In this in-depth guide, senior employment lawyer Matthew Ainscough of Ironmonger Curtis explains how holiday accrual works for employees with a variety of working patterns.
+In this in-depth holiday accrual guide, senior employment lawyer Matthew Ainscough of Bell & Buxton incorporating Ironmonger Curtis explains how to work out accrued holiday for employees with a variety of working patterns.

 In this post, I will have a look at how holiday (or annual leave) accrues.
 Most workers have a right to a minimum of 5.6 weeks' paid annual leave under the Working Time Regulations 1998 (WTR 1998).
 This amounts to 28 days for a full-time employee.
 However, many will also receive additional holiday rights under their contracts.